solsoftware/capsula/tutorial.md

 ## What Is Capsula?

 **Capsula** library lets you build JavaScript applications using highly reusable, flexible, and encapsulated software components called "capsules".
-Capsula helps you develop web-based applications that run in a browser and server-side Node.js applications.
+Capsula helps you develop web-based applications that run in the browser and server-side Node.js applications.
 You can even build cross-platform desktop applications using Capsula on top of [NW.js](https://nwjs.io/){:target="_blank"}, [Electron](https://electronjs.org/){:target="_blank"}, or similar platform.

 With Capsula you can: